Skip to content

 • Tag releases with the version number vX.Y.Z.

-• Include content from CHANGELOG.md file.
+• Include content from docs/CHANGELOG.md file in release description.